Browserevent

 is currently only supported in Chrome browser (other browser will eventually follow).

-command.
+To register an event call the addEventListener command.
 If an event gets invoked it returns

 almost the complete event object that got caught within the browser.
-Only the Window
+Only the Window attribute

 will be removed to avoid circular references.
-All objects from type HTMLElement
+All objects from type HTMLElement will be

 replaced by their xPath.
 This will help you to query and identify this element with WebdriverIO.